Despite what society tries to tell you, you’re the only person who can decide if you’re man enough, Clay Andrews writes.

 Hmm… I guess I wasn’t going to be asking her out for a trip to the art museum any time soon.

 Now, I’m not saying that there’s anything wrong with liking these things.
 But liking these things in and of themselves does not make you a man.

-Many treat it like a video game (their words, not mine) where the objective is to get the highest score as a form of validation, trading high fives and fist bumps with their fellow comrades for each victory as readily as they increase their risks for STDs and infections from their countless partners.
+Many treat seduction like a video game (their words, not mine) where the objective is to get the highest score as a form of validation, giving high fives and fist bumps to their fellow comrades for each victory.

 The point though is that so many of us seem to use women as a mirror to define our own manliness.
 After all, women like men, and the more women that like you, the more manly you must be, right?